 About UNC: “I was not entirely sure that UNC was for me when I decided to come.
 I was living and working in Cameroon as a high-school English teacher with the Peace Corps when I applied, and I had never set foot on the Chapel Hill campus.
 I was prepared to feel completely disoriented from both re-entry culture shock and from living in the south for the first time.
 As it turns out, this was a great decision for me.
 The working environment is challenging, but the environment and people are top-notch and provide not only excellent training and critique, but also logistic support and encouragement for students to do their best work.
 My training at Chapel Hill has given me the tools – and on-going support network of former classmates and faculty – for getting great jobs and a satisfying career.”

-Christina Ewig (Ph.D., 2001, associate professor, Gender and Women’s Studies and Political Science, University of Wisconsin-Madison.)
+Christina Ewig (Ph.D., 2001, professor, Humphrey School of Public Affairs, University of Minnesota, Twin Cities).
 Christina’s research centers on the politics of gender and race in Latin America.
 Her first book, Second-Wave Neoliberalism: Gender, Race and Health Sector Reform in Peru (Penn State University Press, 2010) focused on the politics of market-oriented health sector reforms in the 1990s and 2000s and their impact on gender and racial equity.
 This book won the Flora Tristán award for best book on Peru in 2010-12 from the Peru Section of the Latin American Studies Association.
 She has also carried out research on gender and social policy reforms in Colombia and Chile.
 Her current research compares women and indigenous peoples in Latin America, and the relationship between their advances in political representation and substantive changes in political agendas.
 Her publications have appeared in journals such as Feminist Studies, Latin American Politics and Society, Latin American Research Review, Social Politics, and World Development.
 Her research has been supported by a Fulbright New Century Scholars award and a Rockefeller residential fellowship.

 “UNC not only gave me top-notch training in Comparative politics, the professors also gave me great confidence in myself and my abilities.
 Having faculty push me intellectually, but at the same time support and believe in me as a potential scholar helped me to become the scholar I am.
 I appreciated the Department’s methodological pluralism, and its commitment to area studies.
 It was the best place I can imagine to study Latin American Politics.
 I not only developed lasting relationships with faculty and students in Political Science whose work focused on Latin America, but also grew intellectually through the many interdisciplinary workshops on Latin America made possible through the UNC-Duke collaboration in Latin American Studies.”